 TL;DR

-We had cyber insurance.
-We had a data breach.
-We filed a claim expecting coverage.
+A real estate tech company had cyber insurance.
+They had a data breach.
+They filed a claim expecting coverage.
 The insurer denied it, citing a clause about "failure to maintain minimum security controls."
-Our missing MFA and outdated software voided our coverage.
-The breach cost us $35,000 out of pocket.
-Insurance I'd been paying $200/month for covered nothing.
+Missing MFA and outdated software voided their coverage.
+The breach cost $35,000 out of pocket.
+Insurance the founder had been paying $200/month for covered nothing.

 The False Security

-When I bought cyber insurance, I felt responsible.
+When the founder of a growing real estate tech startup bought cyber insurance, he felt responsible.
 Smart, even.
 The premium was $200/month, which seemed reasonable for $500,000 in coverage.
 If anything went wrong, insurance would handle it.

-I didn't read the policy carefully.
-I skimmed it, saw "data breach coverage," and signed.
+He didn't read the policy carefully.
+He skimmed it, saw "data breach coverage," and signed.
 Big mistake.

 The Breach

 An attacker gained access through a compromised employee password.
 Without MFA, one stolen credential was enough.
-They accessed customer data for about 48 hours before we detected and stopped it.
+They accessed customer data — including property transaction records and client contact details — for about 48 hours before the team detected and stopped it.

 The damage was significant: